 That’s where I spent my childhood climbing trees, collecting hermit crabs, and playing jump rope with long strands of kelp.
-Through my school years, I studied the climate crisis and the many inequities wrought by waste and pollution.
 My love for nature led me to explore incredible ecosystems all over the world.
 The more I saw, the more awestruck I was by our planet’s beauty – but also by the ubiquity of plastics spoiling and disfiguring even the most remote corners of Earth.

 Let's make waves.

 Sway CEO & Co-Founder